Zeta functions and topology of Heisenberg cycles for linear ergodic flows: Topology of Heisenberg cycles

 by integration by parts.
 Next, since \(f^\h = 1-f\) on \(\supp (g)\), we can replace \( f' - f'^\h \) by \(-2f'\) and get

 where the integration is understood to be restricted to the support of \(g\).
 This completes the calculation.

 \end{proof}

 The first Chern class of \emph{any} projection in \(A_\h^\infty\) is an integer, a fact related to the Quantum Hall Effect (see \cite{Connes}).
-This is due to agreement of the curvature of a projection with the index pairing of the projection with the quantized Dolbeault spectral cycle discussed at the end of the section.

-This is a consequence of the Local Index Formula of Connes and Moscovici, which we are going to work out in the case of the Heisenberg cycles, but first state in low dimensions.
+This is due to agreement of the first Chern number with the index pairing (an integer) of the projection and the Dirac-Dolbeault spectral cycle.
+This a consequence of the Local Index Formula of Connes and Moscovici, which we are going to work out in the case of the Heisenberg cycles, but first state in low dimensions.

 \begin{theorem} (Connes-Moscovici, \cite{CM:Local}.)
-Let \( (H, \pi, D)\) be an even, \(2\)-dimensional spectral Fredholm module for a unital C*-algebra \(A\), regular and with the meromorphic continuation property over \(A^\infty \subset A\).
+Let \( (H, \pi, D)\) be an even, \(2\)-dimensional spectral triple over \(A^\infty \subset A\), for a C*-algebra \(A\), regular and with the meromorphic continuation property over \(A^\infty\).

 Let \([D]\in \KK_0(A, \C)\) be the class of the triple.
 Let \(\Delta := D^2\), and let \(\epsilon\) be the grading operator on \(H\).